justeattakeaway/pie/apps/pie-docs/src/components/radio/overview/overview.md

 ## Overflow
 ### Multiple words overflow
-When the label exceeds the available width, the label will wrap onto a new line.
+When the label exceeds the available width, it will wrap onto a new line.

 {% contentPageImage {
     src:"../../../assets/img/components/radio/overflow.svg",